sgallagher/tog-pegasus/src/Pegasus/Client/tests/pullop/readme.txt

      interoperation timeout, max object count, etc.
    - If the results are to be compared with the corresponding non pull operation (ex. e (the openEnumerateInstances, pull, ...) would be compared with enumerateInstances on the same class.
+This automatically tests for things like properties returned, use of classorigin, etc.
    - Level or verbosity of status and error information

 The goal of this program is to provide a relatively complete test for the operation of the DMTF pull operations (client and server) that can be executed from the command line.

+The Makefile defines a broad set of tests (both correct and return) that use pullop as the execution tool.

+To see the options for pullop pullop -h or pullop --help.

-This program does not generally test errors.
-There is another client program that executes a test of Server errors.
+There is another client program that executes a test of a number of Pull errors (See PullErrors).